blaze-slider/blaze-slider/website/docs/framework.md

 # Framework Integration

-Blaze Slider is framework agnostic, all it requires is DOM element on which you want to initialize the slider and configuration object.
+Blaze Slider is framework agnostic, all it requires is the DOM element on which you want to initialize the slider and configuration object.

 All Frameworks provide a way to get the underlying DOM element once the framework has rendered the component.